Skip to content

 Inside the Trajectory Engine

-Per-recipe model
+Per-trend model

 Each event type gets its own supervised model trained on the countries that did and did not experience it.
-With a healthy positive base we use gradient-boosted trees (XGBoost); where positives are scarce we fall back to regularised logistic regression, so a thin recipe cannot pretend to a complexity its data will not support.
+With a healthy positive base we use gradient-boosted trees (XGBoost); where positives are scarce we fall back to regularised logistic regression, so a thin trend cannot pretend to a complexity its data will not support.

 Greedy indicator selection

 Indicators are chosen by a forward walk: start from none, repeatedly add the single indicator that most improves cross-validated separation, and stop when the gains plateau.
 The walk also picks the window length, in years, over which the trajectory is read.
-A typical recipe ends up resting on a handful of indicators, not all 109.
+A typical trend ends up resting on a handful of indicators, not all 109.

 Resemblance scoring

-A country’s recent trajectory on the selected indicators is standardised (z-scored against its own history) and compared to the recipe’s canonical shape by cosine similarity, weighted by each indicator’s contribution (SHAP).
+A country’s recent trajectory on the selected indicators is standardised (z-scored against its own history) and compared to the trend’s canonical shape by cosine similarity, weighted by each indicator’s contribution (SHAP).
 The closer the match, the higher the resemblance score.

 Validation, honestly

 We use leave-one-country-out rather than random splits on purpose: random test sets leak regional structure and flatter the model.
-A recipe has to generalise to a country it has never seen, or it does not earn a Validated mark.
+A trend has to generalise to a country it has never seen, or it does not earn a Validated mark.

 What we read